tiliado/nuvola-user-doc/pages/4/activation.md

   5. Click I purchased Nuvola Runtime.

-  6. Select *I will continue with a license key* and click *Continue*.

-  7. Enter the license key and click *Continue*.
+  6. Enter the license key and click *Continue*.

-  8. If the key is valid, the details of your license are shown.
+  7. If the key is valid, the details of your license are shown.

-  9. If there are any issues, contact [Tiliado support](mailto:support@tiliado.eu).
+  8. If there are any issues, contact [Tiliado support](mailto:support@tiliado.eu).

  Gallery 3cols
 +[Open Preferences dialog of any Nuvola app, e.g. Deezer, Spotify, Google Calendar, ...](:images/4/features/open_preferences.png|330)